git-tfs/git-tfs/doc/commands/branch.md

 ### Initialize all the TFS branches

     git tfs branch --init --all

-This command will init all the branches that haven't yet been inited.
+This command will initialize all the branches that haven't yet been initialized.

 ### Initialize a branch with TFS2008